 One of the most important aspects of acquiring reading skills is increasing vocabulary.
 An important basic skill in reading is recognizing words.
 To acquire a larger vocabulary the reader should practice word recognition using sight words and high-frequency word use lists such as the Dolch Basic Sight Vocabulary or Fry's List of 1000 High-Frequency Words.
 These words are practiced with flash cards, word walls, and worksheets.
 A person can improve their vocabulary also by working crossword puzzles and playing board games such as Scrabble.
 Games and other non-traditional teaching methods may be especially helpful for readers who have a reading disability or other learning challenge as it may help to look at words out of the context of a book or a newspaper to understand what they mean.

 Pre-reading strategies are crucial to developing long-term reading fluency.
 One technique includes taking the time to become acquainted with the text before jumping into the actual main body of the text.
-Readers should read the title, background information, author information and subheadings within the text.
+Readers should examine the title, background information, author information and subheadings within the text.
 Readers should also note any highlighted or boldfaced words as well as captions under photographs.
 From these natural breaks in the text, readers should employ segmenting to put the article into more digestible chunks.
 Previewing any pictures or sidebars that accompany the text will provide valuable background knowledge and help the reader to connect with the material before actually beginning to read.
 Struggling readers should use these techniques as they hone their reading ability.

 Learning Reading Comprehension